go-data-api/dasql/README.md

 - [ ] SHOULD support https://golang.org/pkg/database/sql/#Rows.ColumnTypes
              and https://golang.org/pkg/database/sql/#Rows.Columns on result type
 - [ ] SHOULD rollback the transaction when the ctx is cancelled like https://godoc.org/database/sql#DB.BeginTx
+- [ ] SHOULD add options for configuring defaults for: database name and schema.
+Both by default and maybe per BeginTransaction() and ExecuteStatement()